- At 6:00 PM HST VOAD holds its first coordination call for Hurricanes Erick and Flossie.

-The best way to help survivors is to make a financial contribution to a recognized disaster relief organization such as the members of Hawaii State Voluntary Organizations Active in Disaster (HSVOAD) or the VOAD Disaster Long Term Recovery Fund below.
+The best way to help survivors is to make a financial contribution to a recognized disaster relief organization, such as the members of Hawaii VOAD or Long-Term Recovery Fund.

 Donating cash offers voluntary agencies the most flexibility in obtaining the most-needed resources and pumps money into the local economy to help businesses recover.

 The Hawaii VOAD has established a Long-Term Recovery Fund to help needy survivors rebuild and recover from disasters in Hawaii.
 Donations for this fund can be made via Pay Pal by clicking on the DONATE button below.

 Southern Baptist Disaster Relief and Team Rubicon volunteers help with clearing debris after recent flooding in Maui's Iao Valley.

 Unsolicited donations of goods are not needed.
 Remember, it takes valuable resources and time to sort, package, transport, warehouse, and distribute goods, such as used clothing and household items.
 Cash donations allow agencies the most flexibility in obtaining the most needed resources.

-Those interested in volunteering for future disaster response are encouraged to register with Red Cross.
+Those interested in volunteering for future disaster response incidents are encouraged to register with Red Cross.

 For more information contact Jaylene at (808) 739-8130 or at Jaylene.firstname.lastname@example.org.

-Make a donation to the Disaster Long Term Recovery Fund.
+Please make a donation to the Hawaii VOAD Long-Term Recovery Fund.
 Your kokua is appreciated!